 Cinematic storytelling part 2: motion picture film, print film and chemistry

 In part two of this series we are going to go delve into the technical side of motion picture film: color temperature, print vs motion picture film stocks and finally start to get into what ECN-2 is all about.

 This three-part series explores motion picture film for use in still camera and covers the theory behind motion picture film, currently available film stocks, the importance of correct development and the development process itself.
-Through this article and the

-Photography: To a point Shot on Kodak 500T (5219) at EI 500 Color motion picture film in 35mm format
+Photography: To a point – Shot on Kodak 500T (5219) at EI 500 (35mm format)

 Welcome to part four of this series exploring every single film stock (including instant film, dry plates, etc.), still being made today.

 Snatched from the streets of San Diego in late March 2016 by a group of masked assailants, Diz has been spending some time at EMULSIVE HQ (voluntarily) working on a guest post covering his process for developing motion picture film

 Today we’re sitting down with Mike Fraser, Toronto-based photographer, cancer researcher and all round globe-trotting nice guy.

 Shot at Kodak 500T (5219) at EI 500